 Would there be a change in our activity if, for example, we knew that Jesus would be coming back today?
-No doubt!
-There’d be drastic changes; we would all prepare.
 But He told us to always be ready and to keep our lamps burning because the Son of Man will come at an hour we do not expect.
 Jesus said, “No one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father.”
 What we do know is He is coming soon.
-And now is the opportune time He has given us to proclaim the Gospel and to live according to His will.
+And now is the opportune time to proclaim the Gospel and to live according to His will.

-Though many question the wisdom and even Biblicality of my decision to leave my work for blogging, I’d rather be called foolish than be a slave to empty pursuits.
-The Lord has given me freedom to do what He has placed in my heart to do by opening my eyes and allowing me to understand His truth.
+Though many question the wisdom and even Biblicality of my decision to leave my online jobs for blogging, I’d rather be called foolish than be a slave to empty pursuits.
+The Lord has given me freedom to do what He has placed in my heart by opening my eyes and allowing me to understand His truth.
 Should I not choose that freedom to obey?

 As I finish my devotional (a personal time for reading and studying the Bible, praying, and journaling), God gave a practical answer to my question.
 He reminded me of what He taught me to do in 2014.
 How wise is the Lord!
 He has prepared me for this a long time ago.

 I’m also grateful for my very supportive family, though they’ve yet to understand what I’m doing and the message I’m writing.
 Through this experience, God is enabling me to see and appreciate their efforts and language of love.